OSGeo/grass-addons/README.md

-# GRASS Addons git repository
+# GRASS GIS Addons

+This is the official GRASS GIS Addons git repository.
+Head over to [GRASS GIS 7 Addons Manual pages](https://grass.osgeo.org/grass78/manuals/addons/) for an overview.

 ## How to get write access here